-GARDNER: Thank you, Mr. Ambassador.
+Mr. GARDNER.
+Thank you, Mr. Ambassador.
 Thank you for your service and the heavy work ahead that you have and continue to do.

-Obviously, matters of religious freedom have taken a more and more prominent role in the work that we do each and every day in Congress - rightfully so.
-Just last week I chaired a hearing in my Asia Subcommittee, where we were talking about religious freedom in China, where we talked about Tibet, and we talked about Chinese authorities' determinations to impose their own Dalai Lama, and whether or not countries around the world would recognize that fiat from the Chinese government.
-Recent reports there have talked about registrations and pastors going missing, and what happens to people who speak out, whether or not they're mentioning President Xi in churches.
+Obviously, matters of religious freedom have taken a more and more prominent role in the work that we do each and every day in Congress-rightfully so.
+Just last week I chaired a hearing in my Asia Subcommittee, where we were talking about religious freedom in China, where we talked about Tibet, and we talked about Chinese authorities' determinations to impose their own Dalai Lama, and whether or not countries around the world would recognize that fiat from the Chinese Government.
+Recent reports there have talked about registrations and pastors going missing, and what happens to people who speak out, whether or not they're establishing a religion of President Xi in churches.

 This is an important issue in Europe.
 It's an important issue in the United States.
 It's an important issue in Asia.
 It's important, as you know, around the globe.
 So I'm grateful for your service and the challenges that we have.
 I hope today in your discussion that you'll also talk about other leaders around the globe that we can help turn to, other nations that are providing leadership, and hope for us to partner with as we look out for people's ability to worship freely.
 This is a human right, and it's something this Congress will always stand up for.

 Thank you, Ambassador.

-SMITH: Thank you so much.
+Mr. SMITH.
+Thank you so much.

-I'd like to now formally introduce Senator - Senator, that too - Ambassador Sam Brownback, who was sworn in as ambassador-at-large for international religious freedom on February 1st, 2018.
-He served as governor of Kansas from 2011 to 2018.
-Previously he served as a U.S. senator from 1996 to 2011 and a member of Congress from '95 to '96.
-While a member of the Senate, he worked actively on the issue of religious freedom in multiple countries and was a key sponsor of the International Religious Freedom Act of 1998.
-He also served as Kansas secretary of agriculture from '86 to '93 and was a White House fellow in the Office of the U.S. Trade Representative from 1990 to '91.
+I'd like to now formally introduce Senator-Senator, that too-Ambassador Sam Brownback, who was sworn in as Ambassador at Large for International Religious Freedom on February 1st, 2018.
+He served as Governor of Kansas from 2011 to 2018.
+Previously he served as a U.S. Senator from 1996 to 2011 and a Member of Čongress from 1995 to 1996.
+While a Member of the Senate, he worked actively on the issue of religious freedom in multiple countries and was a key sponsor of the International Religious Freedom Act of 1998.
+He also served as Kansas secretary of agriculture from 1986 to 1993 and was a White House fellow in the Office of the U.S. Trade Representative from 1990 to 1991.

 Prior to his public service, Ambassador Brownback was a private attorney in Kansas and taught agricultural law at Kansas State University, co-authoring two books on the subject.
 He earned his B.S. from Kansas State University and his J.D. from the University of Kansas.
 Again, we welcome with great gratitude Ambassador Brownback.